ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Introduction

+In this paper, we propose a new method for generating high-quality 3D heads from single in-the-wild portrait images.
+The main contributions of this paper are as follows:

-\begin{itemize} \item A novel pipeline for generating high-quality 3D head models from a single in-the-wild face image. \item A method that incorporates identity information into the geometry initialization, geometry generation, and texture generation stages, significantly improving the identity details of the generated 3D heads. \item An ID Consistent Texture Inpainting and Refinement method, which uses Progressive Texture Inpainting and refinement approach to achieve photo-realistic texture generation. \end{itemize}
+\begin{itemize} \item A novel pipeline for generating high-quality 3D head models from a single in-the-wild face image. \item A method that incorporates identity information into the geometry initialization, geometry generation, and texture generation stages, significantly improving the identity details of the generated 3D heads. \item An ID Consistent Texture Inpainting and Refinement method, which uses Progressive Texture Inpainting and refinement method to achieve realistic texture generation. \end{itemize}